TylerSustare/flying_fish/README.md

 The flying fish will use its special fins to escape danger by flying (ok gliding) out of the water.

-### Flying Fish is a semi-opinionated framework for using Dart and Flutter exclusively to build applications.
+### Flying Fish is a semi-opinionated framework for building applications exclusively using Dart and Flutter.
+Flying Fish is full-stack Dart framework.

 Q - _How are you only semi-opinionated?_